reactive-python/reactpy/docs/source/escape-hatches/javascript-components.rst

 .. note::

-    This method is not recommended in production systems - see :ref:`Distributing Javascript Components` for more info.
+    This method is not recommended in production systems - see :ref:`Distributing Javascript` for more info.
 Instead, it's best used during exploratory phases of development.

 IDOM makes it easy to draft your code when you're in the early stages of development by using a CDN_ to dynamically load Javascript packages on the fly.
 In this example we'll